How Much Does It Cost to Install a Tile Shower?

 One of the first choices that will dictate the total cost of your walk-in bathroom renovation is the kind of tile you want.
 Your options include:

 The beauty of using natural stone is that each stone's random pattern and design are unique.
 Examples of natural stones include marble, granite and limestone.
-Marble is probably the most expensive tile, which can run as high as $40 a square foot, according to The Spruce.
-However, on average, natural stones cost about $5 to $10 per square foot.
+Marble is probably the most expensive tile, which can run as high as $65 (CAD 87) a square foot, according to Bob Vila.
+However, on average, HomeGuide says natural stones cost about $13 to $20 (CAD 17 to CAD 27) per square foot, including installation labor.

 Like ceramic, porcelain is also made from clay — specifically clay dust — that's been fired.
-It's low-maintenance and allergen-free as well as durable with a low water-absorption rate.
+It's low-maintenance and allergen-free as well as durable with a low water absorption rate.
 Porcelain is non-porous, making it ideal for bathrooms.
-It's also relatively inexpensive, costing about $3 to $10 per square foot, based on data from Thumbtack.
+It's also relatively inexpensive, costing about $12 to $19 (CAD 16 to CAD 26) per square foot, based on data from HomeGuide.

 Mosaic tiles measure two inches or smaller, and they can mimic natural looks to create a more earthy feel.
 They come in a variety of shapes and styles to spur your creativity.
 Cost varies because it depends on the materials used to make them and how elaborate the design is.

 Cement outlasts many of the other materials, and if it's properly coated, it won't stain.
 Cement is a great choice for bathroom flooring because it's not slippery.
-According to DIY Network, cement’s weight means you'll have to consider the bathroom's infrastructure.
+Cement’s weight means you'll have to consider the bathroom's infrastructure.
 Using it may require a bit more renovation work.
-While the average cost runs between $2 to $10 per square foot, higher-quality material is more expensive.
+While the average cost runs between $7 to $14 (CAD 9 to CAD 19) per square foot, higher-quality material is more expensive.

-In addition to the tiles for the flooring and walls of your bathroom, consider incorporating a frameless or semi-frameless glass encasement, which costs about $1,000.
+In addition to the tiles for the flooring and walls of your bathroom, Architectural Digest says you might consider incorporating a frameless or semi-frameless glass encasement, which costs between $500 and $1,700 (CAD 671 and CAD 2,283).

 Do You Need a Backsplash?